 In conjunction with the Crisis Center for South Suburbia’s Court Advocacy Program, a Community Policing component was implemented in 2001.
-The CCSS Community Policing Program has established collaborative partnerships with seven area police departments to provide outreach services, safety planning, and IDVA (Illinois Domestic Violence Act) information to victims.
-In FY12, over 1,900 victims were assisted through this program.
+The program has established collaborative partnerships with seven area police departments to provide outreach services, safety planning, and IDVA (Illinois Domestic Violence Act) information to victims.
+In FY18, the program was re-named Law Enforcement And Victim (LEAV) outreach program.

-The Community Policing Program is in partnership with thirteen police departments in the Cook County 5th Municipal District and 6th Municipal District to educate law enforcement officers on the dynamics of domestic violence, Illinois Domestic Violence Act (IDVA), update them on any laws, court proceedings and provide advocacy services to victims in person or via telephone.
+LEAV is in partnership with police departments in the Cook County 5th Municipal District and 6th Municipal District to educate law enforcement officers on the dynamics of domestic violence, Illinois Domestic Violence Act (IDVA), update them on any laws, court proceedings and provide advocacy services to victims in person or via telephone.
 Appropriate training at this level is crucial, as police are often the first link to services that are available to victims.

-The fourteen police departments that are currently in the program are: Alsip, Chicago Ridge, Crestwood, Hazel Crest, Justice, Lemont, Oak Forest, Oak Lawn, Orland Hills, Palos Heights, Park Forest, Richton Park, Tinley Park and Worth.
+The eighteen police departments that are currently in the program are: Alsip, Chicago Ridge, Crestwood, Glenwood, Hazel Crest, Justice, Lemont, Matteson, Midlothian, Oak Forest, Oak Lawn, Orland Hills, Orland Park, Palos Heights, Park Forest, Richton Park, Tinley Park and Worth.
 When police respond to a domestic violence call, it is important to ensure the safety of all parties present

 as well as be able to identify the perpetrator from the victim.

 The police prepare an incident report; The incident report includes contact information about the victim.
-This information is provided to the Crisis Center Community Policing Advocate who is assigned to that police depa rtment.
+This information is provided to the Crisis Center LEAV Advocate who is assigned to that police depa rtment.
 This fiscal year the program is serving an average of 258 victims monthly.

 At this time, the Advocate educates the victim about domestic violence dynamics.
 She offers information about IDVA, what her rights and her children’s rights are under the law, the type of protection that is offered under the law, what options she has for an order of protection, and what to expect at the court proceedings.